Nova Scotia Indigenous Tourism Enterprise Network

 This national initiative is representative of the collective work of many dedicated individuals such as Keith Henry, President & CEO of the Indigenous Tourism Association of Canada (ITAC) as well as the many regional directors on the national board.

-In December of 2016, Mr. Bernard and Mr. Henry worked to bring the IATC to the Atlantic Region for the first time.
-Through the financial support from the ITAC and other regional funding organizations such as the Atlantic Canada Opportunities Agency, the local office for Indigenous Northern Affairs Canada (INAC), the Office of Aboriginal Affairs (OAA) & other Provincial funding partners they were able to organize a sold out event offering a brand new approach to educating the mainstream tourism industry to the benefits of including indigenous cultural tourism as a strong and authentic experience to world travellers that will be coming to Nova Scotia and across Canada.
+In December of 2016, Mr. Bernard and Mr. Henry also worked together to bring the International Aboriginal Tourism Conference (IATC) to the Atlantic Region for the first time.
+Through the financial support from the ITAC and other regional funding organizations such as the Atlantic Canada Opportunities Agency, the local office for Indigenous Northern Affairs Canada (INAC), the Office of Aboriginal Affairs (OAA) & other Provincial funding partners they were able to organize they brought together a sold out event.
+The 2016 IATC offered a brand new approach to educating the mainstream tourism industry to the benefits of including indigenous cultural tourism as a strong and authentic experience to world travellers that will be coming to Nova Scotia and across Canada.

 Over 350 registrants from around the world had a chance to hear from many very knowledgeable and experienced tourism keynote and workshop presenters, including many of the Atlantic Region’s Indigenous community and business people that were well represented at the 2016 IATC.